Illustration of men with varying leg sizes.

 What Leg Proportions are the Most Attractive?

 If you want to know all about building an attractive body, we’ve got an in-depth article on aesthetics here.
 To make a long story short, though, women are, on average, attracted to guys with big upper-body muscles (study).
 In fact, the perceived strength of our upper bodies accounts for around 70% of the attractiveness of our physiques overall, dwarfing factors like symmetry and posture.
 After the strength of our upper bodies, the other two important factors are body-fat percentage and height.
-They barely noticed how big our lower bodies are, provided that they looked reasonably athletic.
+They barely noticed how big our lower bodies were, provided that they looked reasonably athletic.

 We should note, however, that the highest-quality studies involved looking at real men (mostly in college), and most men with muscular upper bodies also have muscular lower bodies.
-So even though women weren’t noticing the men’s legs, presumably these weren’t guys who were only bench pressing and doing barbell curls.
+So even though women weren’t noticing the men’s legs, presumably, these weren’t guys who were only bench pressing and doing barbell curls.
 It’s certainly possible that disproportionate or unathletic physiques would have been rated as less attractive.

 The people who care about how big our lower bodies tend to be powerlifters, which makes sense, given that the squat is 1/3 of their sport, and bodybuilders, who care about how big every muscle is.
-But even then, most bodybuilders have traditionally favoured a v-tapered physique with a proportionately bigger upper body.
+But even then, most bodybuilders have traditionally favoured a V-taper physique with a proportionately bigger upper body.
 It’s only recently that professional bodybuilders have begun to favour larger legs.

-For example, back in the golden era of bodybuilding, which most people consider the golden age of aesthetics, you’d have guys like Frank Zane and Arnold Schwarzenegger winning the Mr Olympia title, and they had rather large upper bodies compared to their lower bodies:
+For example, back in the golden era of bodybuilding, which most people consider the golden age of aesthetics, you’d have guys like Frank Zane and Arnold Schwarzenegger winning the Mr. Olympia title, and they had rather large upper bodies compared to their lower bodies:

 Golden Era Bodybuilders Dig the V-Taper Aesthetic

 This was reflected in their training routines, too.
-Squats were important, but not nearly as important as upper-body training.
+Squats were important but not nearly as important as upper-body training.
 Most of their workouts would start with a couple of upper-body lifts before moving on to some lower-body training.
 It’s not that they had naturally smaller legs, it’s that leg training was seen as less important than upper-body training.

 Nowadays, however, bodybuilding is all about the X-physique, with squats, leg presses, and leg extensions becoming far more dominant in bodybuilding routines.
 For example, here’s the most recent Mr Olympia winner, Phil Heath: